sundoug01/darey.io_projects-/project3.md

 ```
 vim index.js
 ```
 Type the code below into it and save.
-Do not get overwhelmed by the code you see.
-For now, simply paste the code into the file.

 ```
   const express = require('express');